meggsp/100-days-of-code/log.md

 **Thoughts**: Nice to be learning it, albeit I know bits.
 Been looking at game code also - have a minor idea.

+### Day 14: February 9th, 2022

+**Today's Progress**: Onto the Python tutorials.
+Videos are useful. #2hrs https://www.freecodecamp.org/learn/scientific-computing-with-python/python-for-everybody/more-conditional-structures

+**Thoughts**: Nice to be learning it, albeit I know bits.
+Been looking at game code also - have a minor idea.

+### Day 15: February 10th, 2022

+**Today's Progress**: More on the python tutorials, but I've started work on a small game.
+3.5hr

+**Thoughts**: Nice to be learning it.